bahrus/custom-enhancements/README.md

 One way to do this is if the platform adds an event that can be subscribed to for elements:  Elements currently have a built-in property, "isConnected".
 It would be great if the elements also emitted a standard event when the element becomes [connected and (possibly another)](https://github.com/whatwg/dom/issues/533) [event](https://twitter.com/jaffathecake/status/1521023821003767808) or [signal](https://github.com/whatwg/dom/issues/1296) when it becomes disconnected.

-Another way would be to add support for "connectedCallback/disconnectedCallback" to the enhancement -- that would explicitly be called when the *enhancedElement* connects / disconnects, not when the enhancement attaches to the enhancements property gateway (if applicable);
+Another way would be to add support for "connectedCallback/disconnectedCallback" to the enhancement -- that would explicitly be called when the *enhancedElement* connects / disconnects, not when the enhancement attaches to the enhancements property gateway (if applicable).

-## How to programmatically unload an enhancement
+## How to programmatically dispose of an enhancement

 I'm encountering a small number of use cases where we want enhancements to "do its thing", and then opt for early retirement.
 The use cases I've encountered this with is primarily focused around an enhancement that does something with server-rendered HTML, which then goes idle afterwards, possibly to be replaced by a different kind of enhancement during template instantiation.
 So I think it should be possible to do this via: